Sustainability in the curriculum

 The recordings and associated resources can be found on the ‘Education for Sustainable Development’ Microsoft Teams Group.

-The Research, Innovation, Employability and Enterprise Team are working on a range of projects that support schools and faculties for sustainability.
+The Research, Innovation, Employability and Enterprise Team are working on a range of projects that support Schools with sustainability.
 Each year, Birmingham City University works with Schools and Colleges, offering a range of activities, talks and events to increase understanding of higher education study and career opportunities.
-Some of these talks or events are surrounding sustainability.
+Some of these talks or events are around sustainability.